cloudpassage/cloudpassage-bosh/README.md

 ### Set Deployment Manifest

-Update the director_uuid value in the manifest.yml with the value from:
+1. `bosh status --uuid` Update the director_uuid value in the manifest.yml with the value

-1. `bosh status --uuid`

-Set the deployment manifest:

-2. `bosh deployment manifest.yml`
+2. `bosh deployment manifest.yml` Set the deployment manifest

 ### Upload stemcell

 Official BOSH stemcells are maintained with security updates at bosh.io.

-Upload stemcell to Director:

-1. `bosh upload <stemcell.tgz>`
+1. `bosh upload <stemcell.tgz>` Upload stemcell to Director:

-See Uploaded Stemcells:

-2. `bosh stemcells`
+2. `bosh stemcells` See Uploaded Stemcells:

 ```
 Acting as user 'admin' on 'my-bosh'